DarrenCoppinger/milestone-project-2/README.md

 ## Credits
 ### Media
-The photos on the site were found through google images searchs for images in the public domain.
+All images used on this website were found using google images advanced search feature to find images in the public domain.

-### Content

-### Acknowledgements

 #### Disclaimer